ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 the RFC series.

-This document specifies a convention by which a zone operator may include an empty `SOA.MNAME` in order to deliberately specify that there is no appropriate place for Dynamic Update messages to be sent, i.e. that the corresponding zone does not support Dynamic Update.
+This document specifies a convention by which a zone operator may include an empty `SOA.MNAME` in order to deliberately specify that there is no appropriate place for Dynamic Update messages to be sent, i.e., that the corresponding zone does not support Dynamic Update.